diggsweden/jitsi-outlook/README.md

 This project does not provide a hosting or publishing recommendation, that is entirely up to the individual(s) using it.
 Microsoft provides a comprehensive publishing guide and provides different options in the following [link](https://learn.microsoft.com/en-us/office/dev/add-ins/publish/publish).

+### **Supported Outlook Versions**

+The add-in works on the following Outlook versions:

+- Outlook 2016 or later, on Windows
+- Outlook 2016 or later, on Mac
+- Outlook on the Web
+- Outlook on Windows (Microsoft 365)
+- Outlook on Mac (Microsoft 365)

+\*This add-in does not work in the mobile app.

 ## Known issues

 This project is a stripped down version with basic functionality.
 There are ideas and possible plans for the future.